-For Anki 2.1.28+, by default Anki will show you statistics for the previous year.
+By default, Anki 2.1.28+ will show you statistics for the last 12 months.
 You can change this to all history scope or deck life scope at the top.
-(The "today" section at the top is of course unaffected by this selection.)
+(The "today" section at the top remains of course unaffected by this selection.)

-For older versions of Anki, by default Anki will show you statistics for the previous month.
+Older versions of Anki will by default show you statistics for the previous month.
 You can change this to a year scope or deck life scope at the bottom.
-(The “today” section at the top is of course unaffected by this selection.)
+(Again, the “today” section at the top is unaffected by this selection.)

-Clicking on "Save PDF" will save an PDF document of the statistics to a file on your desktop to make it easy to share your statistics with others.
+Clicking on "Save PDF" at the bottom will save a PDF document of the statistics to a file on your desktop to make it easy to share your statistics with others.

 When you delete notes, their review history is maintained in Anki.
 It will not be included when looking at statistics for a specific deck (as Anki has no way of knowing which deck the deleted cards belonged to), but will be included when you look at statistics for the whole collection.

 Anki 2.1.28+ introduced redesigned graphs.
 The old graphs are still accessible with a Shift-click on the Stats button.